 The greatest fears of some are often revealed in their reactions to, and critique of, others.
-When they attempt to diminish and trivialize your skills and abilities or those of your colleagues, consider that they may posses none of them. ~ Redge S.
+When they attempt to diminish and trivialize your skills and abilities or those of your colleagues, consider that they may possess none of them. ~ Redge S.

 People choose to either react or respond to events over the course of a given day.
 Some choose to get angry and walk away while others engage and resume activities as usual.
 How we choose to deal with these events is a reflection of our competency and professionalism where we risk the perception of having neither.

 People work with people.
 When someone leaves a company, their primary reason for doing so is not always a better position or more money.
 They quit working for the management.